 David Bragger is a Los Angeles-based old-time musician, instructor and co-founder of Tiki Parlour Recordings.
 He is also the curator of The Old-Time Tiki Parlour.
 David was an itinerant street magician, collector of South Asian folk tales and filmmaker following his graduation from UC Santa Barbara with a degree in Religious Studies.
 After inheriting his great-uncle’s fiddle, the obsession for old-time began.

 After years of visiting with and studying old-time musicians including Mel Durham, Tom Sauber, Dan Gellert, Charlie Acuff, Benton Flippen, Clyde Davenport and Joe Thompson, David is a go-to-guru for learning old-time fiddle, banjo and mandolin.
 He has students all over the world and is in great demand as a workshop teacher at traditional music festivals.
-In addition to teaching, he has now started documenting the greatest living old-time musicians for future generations.
+David is also the Old-Time String Band Ensemble director at the UCLA Department of Ethnomusicology.
+In addition to teaching, he documents the greatest living old-time musicians for future generations.
 David directs, shoots, records, edits and spearheads the vision of Tiki Parlour Recordings.

 Tiki Parlour Recordings co-producer Richard Hocutt is an avid 78-collector, banjo-builder and old-time musician.